 Once you are approved as a resource family and a child is placed with you, you will receive basic foster care funding rate of $1,037 a month per child.

 Foster care funding is paid retroactively, which means you will receive the funding for the month you provide care for the child after that month has ended.
 You will receive an amount that is at least equal to the rate increase slightly every July, based on the cost of living.

-Once you complete the RFA process, in addition to the basic rate, you may be eligible for one or more sources of increased funding, including the following:
+In addition to the Level of Care rate, you may be eligible for one or more sources of increased funding, including the following:

 Intensive Services Foster Care (ISFC) families are licensed through an ISFC contracted Foster Family Agency (FFA).
 ISFC families are specially trained to care for children and young adults with intensive needs.
 These include, but are not limited to, medical, therapeutic or behavioral needs.
 The purpose of ISFC is to keep children with high needs in a family home.
 The monthly financial support that ISFC families receive on behalf of an eligible child is $2,706 a month.

 Families must be licensed through one of the ISFC FFAs in order to obtain ISFC training.
 If a resource family is licensed as a Resource Family Home, they can port their license over to one of the ISFC FFAs.
 In some cases, families may receive ISFC funding before completing ISFC training.
 To qualify for ISFC funding, the child must need specialized programs that serve children with specific needs.
 If you believe a child in your care is eligible for ISFC funding and services and you are denied this support, you may request a reassessment and/or an administrative fair hearing.
 Eligible needs may include:

 Children who do not qualify for ISFC may still qualify for additional funding through the county.
 Most counties provide additional financial support to families caring for a child with special medical, behavioral, developmental, and/or emotional needs.
 This kind of funding is called a specialized care increment (SCI).
 Every youth who receives an LOC rate determination will also be assessed for an SCI.